wtz19945/Digit_Main/README.md

 For hardware test,
 - 1 Start Digit with Agility controller and make it stand up or start it hanging from the gantry.
 - 2 Connect Digit and controller PC with an Ethernet cable.
-- 3 Run `roslaunch Digit_ROS hardware_launch.launch` instead.
+- 3 Run `roslaunch Digit_ROS digit_hardware_launch.launch` instead.
 This will launch the controller and switch to the low-level-api on hardware.

 To visualize Digit, use the gamepad or check the following IP address "10.10.1.1"

 ## Notice
 - [ ] This repo is actively updated.
 Walking controller with obstacle avoidance MPC will be released next.
-- [ ] If you install OSQP with the conda method, you might need to run the following command or add it to ~/.bashrc
+- [ ] If you install OSQP with the conda method, you might need to add the following command to ~/.bashrc
 ``` bash
 export PATH="/home/username/miniconda/bin:$PATH". # Remember to chagne the path to your actual conbda path.
 ```